Verdagraph/.github/profile/README.md

 VerdanTech is an open source software project best summarized as a fusion between:

-1. **Garden Productivity Engine**: An intricate and interactive model of agriculture which facilitates the data-driven planning of productive spaces and the collaborative coordination of labour at any scale.
+- **Garden Productivity Engine**: An intricate and interactive model of agriculture which facilitates the data-driven planning of productive spaces and the collaborative coordination of labour at any scale.
 - **Agro-Ecology Optimization Model**: A model which captures the relationship between agriculture and the broader ecological system, with the goal of producing a healthy abundance and diversity of food with minimal reliance on conditions of resource depletion and ecological destruction.
 - **IoT Automation Suite**: A model which is complemented by an Internet-of-Things (IoT) platform, serving as an extensible interface for integration with external APIs.
 Alongside the platform is a set of embedded devices designed to automate the process of obtaining measurements and executing tasks.

-These devices exist in a different repository called [VerdanTech-Devices](https://github.com/nathanielarking/VerdanTech-Devices).
+Repositories:

-For a high level conceptual overview of the application's features, refer to the [Features](features/#features) section.
+- [Outline](https://github.com/VerdanTech/VerdanTech-Outline) contains high level conceptual overview and design documents.
+- [Backend](https://github.com/VerdanTech/VerdanTech-Backend) contains an async Python HTTP and Websocket API.
+- [Frontend](https://github.com/VerdanTech/VerdanTech-Frontend) contains a Svelte-Kit static adapter SPA.
+- [Deployment](https://github.com/VerdanTech/VerdanTech-Deployment) contains application deployment orchestration.
+- [Drip](https://github.com/VerdanTech/VerdanTech-Drip) contains an embedded IOT irrigation controller.

 VerdanTech has been in development since late 2022, or early 2021 if we count the [initial attempt](https://www.youtube.com/watch?v=w0TwPI7bLp8&ab_channel=TotalVeganicFuturism) at a similar idea.
 VerdanTech is built with [sentientist values](https://sentientism.info/) in mind, and as such does not consider sentient beings as acceptable subjects of exploitation for food or any other purpose.

-If you wish to deploy this application yourself, see the [Deployment](#deployment) section.
-If the instructions are not adequate in guiding you to a successful deployment, please reach out to the [Community](#community).

-The key technical features of VerdanTech are:
-1. The backend is an asyncronous python HTTP and websocket application, using the [Litestar](https://litestar.dev/) ASGI framework for API, Posgresql for persisted model state, Redis for in-memory model state, a [differential synchronization](https://neil.fraser.name/writing/sync/) algorithm for multi-client synchronization, and a layered architecture with core domain logic in plain Python.
-2. The frontend is a SvelteKit application configured in static adapter mode, using [Orval](https://orval.dev/) for typed client generation with [Svelte Query](https://tanstack.com/query/latest/docs/react/overview) and Tailwind + [Skeleton UI](https://www.skeleton.dev/) for UI.

 <!--- See the video introduction to VerdanTech here: --->
 <!--- [![Watch the video](https://img.youtube.com/vi/jGFHhRVdxRM/maxresdefault.jpg)](https://youtu.be/jGFHhRVdxRM) --->